Long-Term Care Planning Guide for Individuals and Couples

 • Hybrid life/long-term care insurance: These policies combine life insurance and long-term care coverage, providing a death benefit if care is not needed or long-term care benefits if required.
 The long-term care benefits are often not as robust as with a stand-alone policy, and the premiums may not be tax deductible.

-• Government programs: Medicaid, the federal-state program that provides health coverage for low-income individuals, may cover long-term care services for those who meet eligibility criteria.
+• Government programs: Medicaid, a state program under federal guidelines that provides health coverage for low-income individuals, may cover long-term care services for those who meet eligibility criteria.
 However, relying solely on Medicaid for long-term care may limit care options and quality.
-This is also not usually a viable option for those with outside assets.
+This is also not usually a viable option for those with more than $100,000 of assets.
+There are attorneys who will gift away your assets five years before you need care to make you Medicaid eligible; however, this does not usually result in the best care for you (but your heirs will be thrilled as it protects your assets for them).

-• Veterans’ benefits: Eligible veterans may access long-term care services through the Department of Veterans Affairs (VA), although availability and scope of services may vary.
+Veterans’ benefits: Eligible veterans may access long-term care services through the Department of Veterans Affairs, although availability and scope of services may vary.

 Conclusion